portfolio-performance/portfolio-help/docs/en/concepts/PP-terminology.md

 - Quote Feed (historic): data source or provider of the historic quotes: Alpha Vantage, Bitfinex Cryptocurrency Exchange, Binance Crypto Exchange, CoinGecko, EOD Historical Data, Finnhub, Inflation rate - Eurostat (HICP), ECB Statistical Data Warehouse, Kraken Cryptocurrency Exchange, PWP Leeway UG, Twelve Data, Quandl, Table on website, VIA/CS Funds, Yahoo Finance, Yahoo Finance (Adjusted Close), JSON, no automatic download.

 - Quote Feed (latest): data source or provider of the latest quotes (same list as above) or could be set as "same as historical quotes".

+- Rate of return: the percentage change in the value of an asset over a given period of time.

 - Security: A tradable financial asset such as stock, bonds, bitcoin, gold, ...